iamrobertv/lobsterfonterizer/readme.txt

 == Installation ==

 1. Upload the plugin to your site and activate it.
+2. Navigate to Appearance > Lobsterfonterize.
+3. Enable Lobsterfonterification.
-2. Bask in the lobster-ness.
+4. Bask in the Lobster-ness.

 == Frequently Asked Questions ==